TheBigBrainsCompany/TbbcMoneyBundle/README.md

 Versions
 --------

+2.7.1 : 2015/05/19

+* better error management in YahooFinanceRatioProvider

 2.7.0 : 2015/04/27

 * possible BC Break : rate exchange ratio provider is removed from the bundle (the remote api is now stopped).